SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Experiments

 \textbf{\emph{Evaluation Metrics.}} To evaluate segmentation performance, we follow the metrics adopted in prior work~\cite{moryossef2020real,moryossef2023linguistically,he2025hands}.
 Specifically, we report frame-level F1 score (F1) for BIO label accuracy, Intersection over Union (IoU) to measure temporal overlap between predicted and ground-truth segments, and the Segment Ratio (SR) to quantify over- or under-segmentation based on segment counts.

 Meanwhile, to evaluate performance across SLP regimes, we employ task-specific protocols.
 For Sign Stitching, we follow~\cite{walshsign}, utilizing Dynamic Time Warping on joint positions (DTW-JPE) to evaluate motion coherence and a Back-Translation (B-T) model to measure semantic intelligibility.
 For the T2P and KF2P tasks, we adopt the protocol of SOKE~\cite{zuo2024signs}.
 Here, motion and spatial fidelity are measured via DTW errors on both Procrustes-aligned (DTW-PA-JPE) and unaligned (DTW-JPE) joint positions.
 For KF2P, we also report B-T BLEU-4 scores~\cite{papineni2002bleu} using the SL-Transformer model~\cite{camgoz2020sign}, consistent with most prior approaches~\cite{saunders2020progressive,huang2021towards,walshsign,saunders2021mixed,saunders2022signing}.
-However, since BLEU scores vary heavily based on B-T configurations, they are not safely comparable across independent studies.
-We therefore additionally report \emph{relative} BLEU-4 scores, computed as the percentage drop from the ground-truth, for a more interpretable comparison.
-To ensure fair comparisons, we will include our B-T model in the code release.
+However, since BLEU scores vary heavily based on B-T configurations, we additionally report \emph{relative} BLEU-4 scores, computed as the percentage drop from the ground-truth, for a more interpretable comparison.
+As for FLAME facial expressions, we evaluate them separately in \cref{facial_exp_eval}, as no prior SLP methods to our knowledge report comparable metrics.